gatsbyjs/gatsby/docs/docs/how-to/performance/improving-build-performance.md

 ### 2. Reducing build times from content sourcing and processing

-Avoid pulling unnecessary locales or content models into your site
+Avoid pulling unnecessary locales or content models into your site.

 Sometimes your headless CMS is storing content types that you're not using in your site, or content translations into other languages that you don't need.
 Most popular CMS integrations support adding options in `gatsby-config.js` to only pull specific locales; a few also support limiting specific content models.